tallaxes/mseemann.github.io/_posts/2016-05-05-angular-2-server-side.markdown

 }
 ```

 An instance of this class needs to be registered.
-But we do not instanciate this class by our self.
+But we do not instantiate this class by our self.
 The angular injector is responsible to create an instance of the services and hook up the required dependencies.

 ```javascript